 Soaking for an Extended Time

-This is the easiest method to use to de-gas your beans.
-In fact, it is so simple that you will probably choose this one.
-It does however take quite a bit of time, so if you are stuck for that, the pressure cooker method is probably the best one.
+It is so simple that you will probably choose this one.
+It does however take quite a bit of time, so if you are stuck on that, the pressure cooker method is probably the best one.

 Step 1: Place your dried beans into a large container.